 - 2-3 dashes Worcestershire sauce

-- 3 Tbsp chopped fresh chives may use more or less to taste
+- 3 tablespoon chopped fresh chives may use more or less to taste

 - 1 6 oz block bleu cheese, crumbled and divided May use Gorgonzola, Danish Blue, Maytag, Stilton, Roquefort or your favorite